The Only Bib Shorts I Wear Now – Better Quality, Half the Price

 I’m 6 feet tall.
 When I weighed 220 pounds, the XL fit great.
 Now that I’m down to 190, they still fit fine — snug, but not tight.
 These bibs are true to size and stretch well, so I’d probably order a Large now, but the XL still works.

-Remember: cycling shorts stretch a lot.
-Go with your current weight, but you’ve got some flexibility if you're between sizes.
+Tip: Cycling shorts stretch a lot.
+Go with your current weight, but you’ve got flexibility if you’re between sizes.

 Why I Keep Buying These